kaist-plrg/consensus-spectec/documentation/Eth2SpecTec-TypeProcess.md

 ## 5. Conclusion

-This document has presented a comprehensive approach to handling Ethereum 2.0's SSZ bytes types within Spectec's type system.
+This document has presented a comprehensive approach to handling Ethereum 2.0's SSZ bytes types within SpecTec's type system.
 Our solution demonstrates how a specification language framework with limited primitive types can be extended to support complex domain-specific requirements without compromising its core simplicity.

 ### 5.1 Summary of the Approach

 Our type processing strategy for eth2spec consists of four key components:

-1. **Type Aliases for Static Type Checking** (Section 2): We leverage Spectec's type alias mechanism to map SSZ bytes types (`bytes32`, `bytes48`, `bytes96`, etc.) and domain-specific aliases (`blsPubkey`, `blsSignature`, `root`, etc.) to the `int` primitive type.
+1. **Type Aliases for Static Type Checking** (Section 2): We leverage SpecTec's type alias mechanism to map SSZ bytes types (`bytes32`, `bytes48`, `bytes96`, etc.) and domain-specific aliases (`blsPubkey`, `blsSignature`, `root`, etc.) to the `int` primitive type.
 This approach preserves type semantics at compile time while maintaining compatibility with existing infrastructure.

 2. **Runtime Value Types for Length Preservation** (Section 3): We introduce `BytesV`, a runtime value type that stores both the numeric value (`Bigint.t`) and the byte length (`int`).
 This solves the critical problem of length information loss that would otherwise occur when bytes types are represented solely as integers.